 Vocal apparatus tissue must be cut in order to alter the voice.
 Regardless of the surgical route, through the oral cavity or an incision in the neck, that indeed is invasive, painful--and dangerous.

-Why Would "Allowable for Medical Necessity" or if "Medically Beneficial" Make the Law Unenforceable?
+4. "Allowable for Medical Necessity" or if "Medically Beneficial" Would Make the Law Unenforceable.
 "Medical necessity" and "medically beneficial" are loopholes unless defined as treatment of a physical ailment causing the animal medical harm.

 Lobbies that profit from devocalization claim that unless vocal cords are cut, a "talkative" animal would be euthanized, so this procedure is medically necessary.
 That is disingenuous.